dgorin1/mddtoolkit/README.md

 ### Quick Start

 In order to tune a multi-diffusion domain model to the results of your diffusion experiment, you'll need two files:
 1. A .csv with the results of your experiment formatted like our template (source/example/config.yaml).
+Do not use headers.
 2. A .yaml file following the example we share below.
+We recommend that you copy/paste our example and use it as a template to match your specific needs.

 example yaml file:
 ```yaml